Alcohol and Drug Free Environment Policy

 Policy Distribution

-The College distributes the Drug Free Environment Policy by email for new employees at the time of hire and annually thereafter to all employees.
-The College distributes a copy of the policy to students each semester via their college email account.
+The College distributes the Alcohol and Drug Free Environment Policy by email to new employees at the time of hire, and annually thereafter to all employees.
+The College distributes a copy of the policy to students via their college email accounts each semester.

 Responsibilities